mstrutt/jekyll-portfolio/app/_posts/2016-02-25-notes-from-front-end-london-february-2016.markdown

 - "fundamental change" can sound quite scary
 - "The Three Code-ilities"
 	- Maintainability
-		- very easy to fix a bug or add a new feature, without worying about external side-affects
+		- very easy to fix a bug or add a new feature, without worrying about external side-affects
 	- Scalability
 		- Infinite number of developers can work on their components without conflicts
 	- Stability